History of Bubly Sparkling Water

 Source: Bubly

-This overt attempt to match the sensibilities of 20 and 30-somethings has struck some observers as overreaching or inauthentic.
+This attempt to target 20 and 30-somethings has struck some as inauthentic.

-The use of words like "Yaaasss" and iconography like the peace sign or winking smiley face seems to cynically co-opt millennial and Gen Z trends.
-Some see the transparent attempt to impress young consumers as trying too ardently to be "cool" or hip.
+The use of words like "Yaaasss" and iconography like the peace sign or winking smiley face seems to co-opt millennial and Gen Z trends.
+The brand has focused on being cool and hip via its branding.

 IN 2021, BUBLY LAUNCHED A LINE OF CAFFEINATED SPARKLING WATERS CALLED BUBLY BOUNCE